Tinformant/pythia/toy_search.md

 * offline_traces.txt is a collection of all traces.
 Each line in this file has a corresponding .dot file
 * Each line is like: bd0ce9ef801df6ab9edbd12d57d77bdd5e12aed46383d88cceb2ef0b0fb59a4e

-### manifest.json
-manifest.json is summary of search space